-Prior to the final payment for Environmental Modifications or Vehicle Modifications, the contractor or/and care manager verifies the completion by assuming a signed statement of satisfactory completion by the parent/legal guardian of the beneficiary.
+Prior to the final payment for Environmental Modifications or Vehicle Modifications, the FMS staff, the contractor or/and care manager verifies the completion by assuming a signed statement of satisfactory completion by the parent/legal guardian of the beneficiary.
 A copy of the statement is maintained as part of the case.